 We wish the lovely actress a very happy birthday.
 May you continue to inspire more lives ahead!

-Manisha Koirala, who turned 48, has completed 27 years in the Bollywood film industry in 2018.
+Manisha Koirala, who turns 49, has completed 28 years in the Bollywood film industry in 2019.
 We take a look at her journey so far, through some unseen pictures of the Khamoshi actress